MechaBay

 Behind the Scenes

-Matilda Ajan was created for Mobile Suit Gundam as supporting character whose death would impact Amuro emotionally.
+Matilda Ajan was created for Mobile Suit Gundam as a supporting character whose death would impact Amuro emotionally.
 Director Tomino Yoshiyuki used her character to explore how young soldiers developed attachments to reliable authority figures and how those attachments made losses more devastating.

 Appearances